 - “I could care less.” – If you’re expressing disinterest, you couldn’t care less.

-- Every time I hear Paul McCartney sing, “In this ever-changing world in which we live in,” I cringe.
+- Every time I hear Paul McCartney sing, “But if this ever-changing world in which we live in…” I cringe.
 Correct usage is “… in which we live.”

 - “The reason why this happened is because…” – use either “why” or “because,” but not both.

 To be picky, we can do away with “The reason” if we precede the cause with “because.”

 - “Where’s it at?” – It’s at over there.